-Advisors and Parties are expected to follow the requirements of the University's Title IX Advisor Guidance and Designation form available here.
+Advisors and Parties are expected to follow the requirements of the University's Title IX Advisor Guidance and Designation form available on the Office of Title IX website.
 This document is required by this Policy and is incorporated herein.

 FORMAL GRIEVANCE PROCESS